farzadasgari/proadv/docs/statistics/series.md

 There are two parameters in this function:
 1. **data (array_like)**: The 1D array of data for which to calculate the exponential moving average.
 2. **alpha (float, optional)**: Smoothing factor between 0 and 1.
 Higher alpha discounts older observations faster.
 Default is 0.2.
+If alpha is not between 0 and 1 (inclusive), It raises a ValueError.

 - Example: